Found Sound Nation

-Found Sound Nation is a New York-based music and education nonprofit organization.

-It is made up of musicians and artists who use collaborative sound-making as a tool to help enhance communities and build bonds both locally and internationally.
-FSN was founded in 2007 by Chris Marianetti and Jeremy Thal.
-As a project of Bang on a Can, Found Sound Nation has organized numerous domestic and international workshops and performances.
+Found Sound Nation (FSN) is a New York-based creative agency and nonprofit organization that uses music-making to connect people across cultural and societal divides.
+FSN is composed of musicians and artists who use collaborative sound-making as a tool of music diplomacy to help enhance communities and build bonds both locally and internationally.

+History

+Found Sound Nation's work began in 2007 through an organizational partnership with Bang on a Can.
+Founders Chris Marianetti and Jeremy Thal began the work of FSN with music production and songwriting workshops at the Horizon Juvenile Center in the Bronx.
+The organization was incorporated as an 501(c)3 non-profit in 2015.
+In 2023, Jeremy Thal left Found Sound Nation to focus on music composition and production projects.

+Found Sound Nation has organized numerous domestic and international workshops, performances, tours, and residencies.